kara-krzystan/README-generator/output/README.md

   * [License](#license)

   ## Description
-  This is a sample for the demo
+  This is a demo for the README

   ## Project Links
   github.com

   ## Installation Instructions
-  Click "install"

   ## Usage
-  See screenshots for tips

   ## Features